-I guess writer’s block is a big one.
+Writer’s block is a big one.
 I find I go through phases where I’m extremely judgmental of myself and my art.
-I think it has a lot to do with what I’m going through, how I’m feeling.
+It has a lot to do with what I’m going through, how I’m feeling.
 If I’m feeling a little insecure, I tend to shut down ideas quickly.
 If I’m feeling head and heart strong, focused and inspired, the ideas flow and I won’t be so hard on myself.
 This is why I co-write with my good friend Thom.
 He’s an incredible writer and just totally gets me.
 Sometimes we have writer’s block together.
 The best thing to overcome it is to just give it time, listen to and discover new artists or artists from your past.
 Live a little.
 Inspiration will spike.

 Who was your first musical inspiration?
 Why?

 I’ve had so many, but one artist that has had a huge impact on me and my music is Joni Mitchell.
 Her storytelling, her guitar chord progressions and technique, melodies and lyrical content are beyond amazing.
 There is so much depth to her music that creates a strong sense of feeling, nostalgia, emotion.
 Timeless.
 I love folk music.
 I tend to start my day with a bit of folk music, Joni or Simon and Garfunkel.
 It brings me back to my roots.
 My favourite Joni record is ‘Clouds’.